WSO2 Support Services Policy

 Your assigned TAM acts as a dedicated contact for your support services, maintaining context and accelerating response and resolution times.
 A TAM can be engaged through the online support system, or directly (email, phone, chat).
 For a non-trivial issue the TAM will ensure the issue is recorded as a ticket in the support system.
 The TAM will respond to and resolve tickets within his expertise, and assist with issue regression, analysis, and debugging, and coordinate development of bug fixes, and the building, testing, and delivery of updates by the WSO2 support team.
 The TAM is a member of any Incident “war team” escalation process.
 We also encourage you to establish a regular status meeting between the stakeholders of your WSO2 project and the TAM.

-When your TAM service indicates dedicated hours your TAM will establish a weekly schedule with you (8, 20, or 40 hours) during business hours in your time zone.
-Within these dedicated hours, support tickets in your account are the TAM’s top priority with a goal of responding in 30 minutes or less to all incidents and queries.
+When your TAM service indicates dedicated hours, your TAM will establish a weekly schedule with you (8, 20, or 40 hours) during business hours in your time zone.
+Within these dedicated hours, support tickets in your account are the TAM’s top priority with a goal of responding in 30 minutes or less to incidents of all severities and queries.
 Outside the pre-scheduled hours, but within the working hours of the TAM, your account is second in priority only to dedicated hours of another account managed by the TAM.
 Issue priority within your account remains priority based on a first-come-first-served basis, unless you coordinate with the TAM to establish a different priority.
 Outside the working hours of the TAM, or at any point the TAM is already engaged in a top priority ticket, general WSO2 support system access and SLAs continue to be available.

 Note that the allocation of a TAM does not alter the support SLA but establishes a priority queue for your tickets within the support duties of your specific TAM.
 The TAM is allocated and remains managed exclusively by WSO2.
 Except in case of emergency replacements, WSO2 will provide you 7 days of advance notice of any change in your designated TAM.